Frequently Asked Questions

 What is the difference between Network S and Network P for medical insurance?

 Network P and Network S are two networks defined by BlueCross BlueShield of Tennessee (BCBST).
 Physicians and hospitals may be included in one or both networks depending upon the agreements that they make with BCBST.
-Network P will be more comprehensive, but Network S includes almost all the same physicians and hospitals as Network P. The main difference for hospitals is that the Parkridge Hospital and Parkridge East are not in Network S. Some physicians that are associated with the Parkridge system may not be in Network S.
+Network P will be more comprehensive, but Network S includes almost all the same physicians and hospitals as Network P. The main difference for hospitals is that the Parkridge Hospital and Parkridge East are not in Network S. Some physicians that are associated with the Parkridge system may be in Network S.

 What Chattanooga hospitals are not in Network S?

-The Erlanger Hospital system and the Memorial Hospital system are in Network S. The Parkridge system including Parkridge Hospital and Parkridge East are not in Network S, This also means that a number of physicians associated with Parkridge only are not in Network S.
+The Erlanger Hospital system and the Memorial Hospital system are in Network S. The Parkridge system including Parkridge Hospital and Parkridge East are not in Network S, This also means that a number of physicians associated with Parkridge only are not in Network S. Some physicians that are associated with the Parkridge system may be in Network S.

 What is the best way to find out if my provider is in Network S?